Building an email list: 13 tips for a healthy email list

 This is a surefire way to damage your sender’s reputation, end up in spam folders, and get blacklisted by ESPs.

 Want to learn how to create sustainable and healthy email lists?
-Read on to learn what makes a list healthy (and unhealthy) and ten strategies on how to grow them.
+Read on to learn what makes a list healthy (and unhealthy) and eleven strategies on how to grow them.

 What are the elements of a healthy email list?